FAQ - Basic functionality

 - How can I update my filterlist manually?

 - The banner is an object (Flash or Java) and doesn't have a context menu.
 What now?

 - The list of blockable items shows many addresses.
 How do I know which one is the banner?

 - Is the order of filters relevant for performance?

 - Are regular expressions faster than "normal" filters?

 You can right-click on any image or frame and choose "Adblock" from the context menu.
 This will open a dialog where you can tweak the new filter before adding.
 Feel free to replace parts of the banner's address by wildcards (* — the star symbol) to make the filter block other banners with similar addresses as well.
 For more information you can read Writing Adblock Plus filters.

 I sometimes want Adblock Plus to be disabled.
 How can I do this most easily?

-You can click on the arrow of the Adblock Plus icon in the toolbar to bring up the menu.
-There you have the option to disable/reenable Adblock Plus.
-If this isn't fast enough, simply press the middle mouse button on this icon, it will also disable or reenable Adblock Plus.
+You can click the Adblock Plus icon in the toolbar to bring up the menu.
+There you have the option to disable/reenable Adblock Plus for the website you are visiting by simply clicking the related slider and then click “refresh”.

 @@||adblockplus.org^$document to your list of filters.
 You can find more information on exception rules in Writing Adblock Plus filters.